Estayparadox/Wooclap-Server/README.md

 5. Adding the email addresses you want to use as mail sender.
 6. Validate the email validation to confirm your change.

-With a free Mailjet account you can send 200 emails per days with a limit of 6000 emails per months.
+With a free Mailjet account you can send 200 emails per day with a limit of 6000 emails per month.

 ### Install
 At the root of the project run